WebSpellChecker/wproofreader-docker/README.md

 docker logs <container_id>
 ```

-3. If you need to configure AppServer, for example edit `AppServerX.xml`, you need to connect to a container.
-Use `docker exec` command to connect to a container where WProofreader is running:
+3. If you need to configure application server (AppServer), for example, edit `AppServerX.xml`, you need to connect to a container.
+Use `docker exec` command to connect to a container where the app is running:

 ```
 docker exec -it <container_id> /bin/bash